 As accredited, high net worth investors, you should consider the importance of capitalizing on the specialized knowledge brought by others, as you progress in your endeavors of building generational wealth, and preserving said wealth.
 After all, surrounding yourself with smart, knowledgeable people can materially change an outcome.
 When thinking of your current business or career, you rely on others in almost every aspect of what you do.
 Why not take the same approach when it comes to your financial strategy?
 Build a mosaic of good advice and prudent planning that can be seamlessly executed.

 MLG Capital is more than happy to leverage 34+ years of existing relationships and provide references for seats at the table of your personal board of directors.
 In addition, we are more than happy to have a conversation with your personal advisors to see if our strategies fit within your objectives both in the near term, and long term, as well as bring expertise to the table in planning.
 Invest with us today.

-David Binder Jr. is Vice President at MLG Capital.
+David Binder Jr. is Senior Vice President at MLG Capital.
 He oversees capital sourcing operations, sales technologies, company marketing and investor relations operations.
 He joined MLG in 2014 to help the company launch its Fund series and previously held various positions with Wells Fargo, Wells Fargo Advantage Funds and a correspondent lending company.
 He has a bachelor’s degree in marketing with an emphasis on real estate.
 He is passionate about always digging deeper by asking “Why?”, seeing folks succeed in life and surrounding himself with those that are smarter than him.